atenbensel/SummarizeAIExtension/README.md

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+// TODO: Attach a small GoogleAds banner to the extension when in use.